+Success in the business world is not limited only to producing valuable and in-demand products.
+Lacking on proper understanding of the consumers that a business markets and sells their products to, a company's accomplishments can quickly become failures.
 Consumer preferences change with changing age, profession, lifestyle, and social groups.
 This change has significant effects in the selection and buying pattern of the tourists when they choose their preferable tourist spot.
 The preference is also dependent on the purpose of their visit and the compatibility factor that they have with their companion.
-The internal influential factors are often backed by the external physical attributes and facilities which include accommodation facilities, availability of quality food, climate and natural beauty, social and political conditions, infrastructural facilities, local hospitality and other services, social and culture lifestyle, shopping and entertainment facilities etc. The KMO and Bartlett's Test indicates that the number of variable as well as the sample size taken for the study is adequate and factor analysis is appropriate for the data considered for the study.
-It is evident from the study that most of the physical attributes like accommodation, public transport, tourist information centre, tourist spot maintenance was reported in good condition but need further improvement.
-Parking facilities at various places need to be increased.
-Natural beauty, telecommunication and entertainment services were reported as expected by the tourists.
-The concerned state and other beneficiaries with their expertise in providing and promoting the ultimate blend in their service offers can capitalize in creating more demand for their tourism product.
-The paper explores better understanding of tourist behavior with respect to tourism products in the state of north India and the crucial role they play in developing successful marketing strategies.
+The internal influential factors are often backed by the external physical attributes and facilities which include accommodation facilities, availability of quality food, climate and natural beauty, social and political conditions, infrastructural facilities, local hospitality and other services, social and culture lifestyle, shopping and entertainment facilities etc. The concerned state and other beneficiaries with their expertise in providing and promoting the ultimate blend in their service offers can capitalize in creating more demand for their tourism product.
+The paper explores indispensable value of understanding tourist activities and the crucial role they play in developing successful marketing strategies.
 Focusing on concepts such as consumer perceptions, consumption culture, and the influence of information technology and other local facilities, this paper is a pivotal reference source for business managers, marketing executives, and academicians interested in the relationship between consumer activities and tourism industry.